-Activated charcoal is a highly adsorptive antidote for emergency use (and a few other no-emergency uses), able to rapidly mop up toxins and chemicals.
-Toxins adhere or stick to the very porous surface of the charcoal, so nothing is absorbed by the body – instead passing through and out of the GI tract.
-It is a fine, black powder that is odorless, tasteless, and nontoxic, and it has proved its value over and over again.
+Activated charcoal is a highly absorptive antidote for emergency use (and a few other non-emergency uses).
+It is able to rapidly mop up toxins and chemicals.
+Toxins adhere or stick to the very porous surface of the charcoal, so nothing is absorbed by the body.
+Instead, it passes through and out of the GI tract, trapped in the charcoal.

-But you have to know about it and have it on hand for it to do any good!
+But you have to know about it, how to use it, and have it on hand for it to do any good!